saro0o00oo/MastersThesis/README.md

 our system’s accuracy improved compared to what is considered to be one of the best state-of-the-art monocular Visual Odometry system.

+The full version of the thesis is available here: https://macsphere.mcmaster.ca/bitstream/11375/23085/2/Alizadeh_Sara_2017September_M.A.Sc.pdf

 <table>